-Susan Cook founded Account Ability Consulting 35 years ago to help small and mid-sized businesses become financially stable and clear about their goals.
-She is a certified QuickBooks Solution Provider and for the past seven years has held the esteemed title of Top-100 QuickBooks ProAdvisor.
+Susan Cook founded Account Ability Consulting over 35 years ago to help small and mid-sized businesses become financially stable and clear about their goals.
+She is a certified QuickBooks Solution Provider and, for the past ten years, has held the esteemed title of Top 100 QuickBooks ProAdvisor as well as Top Desktop ProAdvisor in 2021.